bmeg/protograph/README.md

      "toLabel": "Biosample",
      "to": "biosample:CCLE:1321N1_CENTRAL_NERVOUS_SYSTEM",
      "gid": "(variant:1:10521380:10521380:A:-)--variantInBiosample->(biosample:CCLE:1321N1_CENTRAL_NERVOUS_SYSTEM)",
-     "properties": {}}
+     "data": {}}

-To see a larger example, check out the [`protograph.yml` that comes with this repository](https://github.com/bmeg/protograph/blob/master/resources/config/protograph.yml).
+To see a larger example, check out the [`protograph.yaml` that comes with this repository](https://github.com/bmeg/protograph/blob/master/resources/config/protograph.yaml).

 ## protograph works with typed messages

 Protograph directives are partitioned by type.
-When creating a protobuffer schema you declare a series of message types, and in `protograph.yml` you refer to these type names when declaring how each message will be processed.
+When creating a protobuffer schema you declare a series of message types, and in `protograph.yaml` you refer to these type names when declaring how each message will be processed.
 This lives under the `label` key:

     # a typed message
     - label: Variant

+Protograph has three ways of determining the label of the incoming message.

+### matching the label in the incoming message

+The most flexible way is to determine the label from the incoming message.
+To do this, before the `vertexes` or `edges` entry you can add a `match` entry with a key and value (or multiple keys and values).
+If one of these matches the incoming message, this protograph entry will be used.

+In the above example we had this section:

+    match:
+      type: call

+This will match any message that has the value "call" under the `type` key:

+    {...,
+     type: call,
+     start: 18232189,
+     ...}

+### matching the file/topic name

+In the absence of a `match` directive, Protograph will attempt to parse the filename or topic name.
+Here are some possible parsings:

+* from.somewhere.Variant.json --> Variant
+* a.topic.of.streaming.Biosample --> Biosample

+### using the `--label` flag

+If all of these fail you can also supply the label Protograph will use to interpret the incoming messages with the `--label` flag on invocation.
+This will indiscriminately apply this label to all incoming messages, unless the messages match an existing `match` clause, in which case it will just use that directive.

 ## each message type has a gid